Best and Cheapest Homeowners Insurance in Michigan

 You can’t buy a house with a mortgage without having homeowners insurance.
 And, you must maintain coverage for the life of the mortgage.
 If you stop paying your premiums, your insurance company will drop you.
 Your lender will then get coverage for you called force-placed insurance.

-Michigan Homeowners Insurance Laws to Know
+Michigan Insurance Laws and Regulations

 Homeowners insurance companies in Michigan have certain rules and regulations they have to follow.
 For instance, they need to send written communication with you in most instances regarding rate increases, cancellations, or nonrenewals.
 They also need to give you a certain amount of time to reply.